Refuting Congress charge, BJP says Udaipur murder accused not its member | Politics

 ''Anyone can have a photo with any leader.
 It does not mean that he is a member of the BJP,'' Khan told reporters.

-''He might have gone to some programme of the party to carry out a recce and got photos clicked with local leaders.
-Since it is a normal trend to upload photos with leaders or celebrities on Facebook and other social media platforms, he might have also uploaded the photo but it does not mean that he is a BJP member,'' Sadiq said.
+''He might have gone to some party programme to carry out a recce and got photos clicked with local leaders.
+Since it is a normal trend to upload photos with leaders or celebrities on Facebook and other social media platforms, he might have also uploaded the photo, but it does not mean that he is a BJP member,'' he said.

-The BJP leader said the murder highlights the state government's failure as it did not provide security to Kanhaiya Lal despite a clear threat.
+The BJP leader alleged the murder highlights the state government's failure as it did not provide security to Kanhaiya Lal despite a clear threat.

 Khan said Akhtari's vehicle number was ''2611'', which he obtained by choice in 2013, and this indicated his radical ideology.